Can I turn a playing lacrosse into a coaching career?

-Amanda Johansen is my guest today.
-Amanda is an All Star professional lacrosse player and college coach based in the Baltimore area after playing for the inaugural USC women’s lacrosse team.
+Amanda Johansen is an All Star professional lacrosse player and college coach based in the Baltimore area after playing for the inaugural University of Southern California (USC) women’s lacrosse team.
 She will always have the distinction of being the first women to score a goal for the University of Southern California lacrosse program.

 “Traveling is tough as a big group.
 You feel like you’re responsible for a lot of people.
 You want everything to go well.
 I had this big binder that I had to take on every trip.
 You have to be super organized and ready”. ~ Amanda Johansen on team travel as a coach

 We had a great chat about the future of women’s lacrosse and the growth the sport is seeing on the West Coast.
 She shared how the Covid19 lockdown affected her professional team season, the Hofstra team and its seniors.
 Make sure to follow Amanda on her social media pages.
 If you get a chance watch a women’s lacrosse game and become a fan.

 Amanda Johansen just completed her second season with the Hofstra Women’s Lacrosse program in 2020.
 Johansen serves as the program’s defensive coordinator and oversees the draw team as well.

 In Johansen’s first season with the Pride she helped the team to a 12-win campaign and a spot in the Colonial Athletic Association Championship Game.
 The 12 wins were the most since 2010 and the appearance in the championship game was the first for Hofstra since 2013.

 The 2020 season saw Hofstra compile a 4-3 record in the shortened season.